enlupi/FCC-Validation/README.md

         |   ├── CLD_o2_v06/
         |   |   └── CLD_o2_v06_script.sh
         |   └── CLD_o3_v01/
-        |       ├── CLD_o3_v01_script.sh
-        |       └── ARC_standalone_script.sh
+        |       └── CLD_o3_v01_script.sh
         └── utils/
 ```

 For each of the detector versions specified in the *VERSIONS* list, the *GEOMETRY* is defined by extracting the substring before the first underscore character.
-For each geometry-version pair thus found, the bash scripts contained in the *key4hep-reco-validation/scripts/FCCee/GEOMETRY/VERSION* directory are executed.
-To be recognised as such, their file name must end in *_script.sh*. <br>
+For each geometry-version pair thus found, the bash script should be contained in the *key4hep-reco-validation/scripts/FCCee/GEOMETRY/VERSION* directory and called *VERSION_script.sh*. <br>
-For example, using the example *key4hep-reco-validation* shown above, if the *VERSIONS* list contains *CLD_o3_v01* both *CLD_o3_v01_script.sh* and *ARC_standalone_script.sh* will be run.
+For example, using the example *key4hep-reco-validation* shown above, if the *VERSIONS* list contains *CLD_o3_v01* then *CLD_o3_v01_script.sh* in *key4hep-reco-validation/scripts/FCCee/CLD/CLD_o3_v01* will be run.

 These scripts are not properly part of the pipeline and should be submitted by the users, but ideally they should include a simulation (and optionally reconstruction) steps, followed by the desired analyses and checks.
 Their output must be a ROOT file containing the histograms of the variable of interest.
-This ROOT file must also follow a strict structure, where each TH1 object is stored inside a TDirectory whose name reflects the subsystem that is currently being analyzed. <br>
+This ROOT file must also follow a strict structure, where each TH1 object is stored inside a TDirectory whose name reflects the subsystem that is currently being analyzed, and be named *results.root* <br>
 See [this section](#analysis-and-root-file-structure) for further comments on how to properly create these scripts and what structure to follow.

 Finally, at the end of this stage the output ROOT files are saved in the correct reference folders if the *MAKE_REFERENCE_SAMPLE* variable is set to "yes".